wko27/blog/_posts/2017-08-01-Departure.md

 My farewell poem:

-*many suns and moons ago, a grove of trees took root<br>
-and in their struggles growing larger, they had to recruit<br>
-to stellar schools and foreign fields, the search for talent ran<br>
-attract the best, describe the quest, a visionary plan<p>
+many suns and moons ago, a grove of trees took root and in their struggles growing larger, they had to recruit to stellar schools and foreign fields, the search for talent ran attract the best, describe the quest, a visionary plan

 the goal: to help these businesses to listen, act, and win<br>
 on feedback from their customers, the concept underpins<br>
 loyalties, relationships for brands consumers trust<br>